saikrishna-prathapaneni/strayos-belt-speed/README.md

 <br>
 Following are the speeds captured after removing outliers through `--window_size` of 30, 100, 200 and No outlier removal.
 <br>
-Mean speeds Generated for different`--window_size` are `1708 mm/sec for 30, 1645 mm/sec for 100, 1675 mm/sec for 200 and over 1798 mm/sec for no outlier removal.`
+Mean speeds Generated for different `--window_size` are `1708 mm/sec for 30, 1645 mm/sec for 100, 1675 mm/sec for 200 and over 1798 mm/sec for no outlier removal.
+hence a `--window_size` of 100 is considered.

 <br><br>
 <p align="center">
   <img src="assets/image8.png"  width="200" height="200" />